-- (a) External Audit Annual Audit Letter and unqualified opinion/satisfactory conclusions - (b) Internal Audit reports for 2017/18 including the annual report and assurance opinion.
-Out of a total of 16 recommendations made over the year: none of them were classed as fundamental; 2 were classed as significant and 2 were classed as meriting attention.
-The 2017/18 annual assurance report from the internal auditor states: the overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating in the Authority is that it provides Substantial Assurance.
-There are no significant control weaknesses which in the opinion of the Head of Internal Audit need to be considered for inclusion in the Annual Governance Statement.

-- (c) Assurances given from 'those charged with governance' including: members of the Leadership Team, Statutory Officers (Head of Paid Service, Chief Finance Officer, Monitoring Officer), Chair of Audit Resources and Performance Committee - (d) Progress against action we identified last year as part of our Annual Governance Statement - (e) The most recent Local Government & Social Care Ombudsman's statistics - (f) Our planning appeals performance and feedback from inspectors' reports - (g) Any feedback from handling complaints, Freedom of Information and Environmental Information enquiries - (h) Reaccreditation for the Investors in People standard - (i) Feedback and lessons learnt from legal proceedings - (j) Confirming, in accordance with CIPFA's Code of Practice on Managing the Risk of Fraud and Corruption that the Peak District National Park Authority has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud.
+- (a) External Audit Annual Audit Letter and unqualified opinion/satisfactory conclusions - (b) Internal Audit reports for 2019/20 including the annual report and assurance opinion.
+Out of a total of 8 recommendations made over the year: none of them were classed as fundamental; 1 were classed as significant and 7 were classed as meriting attention.
+The 2019/20 annual assurance report from the internal auditor states: the overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating in the Authority is that it provides Substantial Assurance.
+This opinion is however qualified, in light of the current coronavirus pandemic and the impact of this on the Authority.
+The opinion at paragraph 9 is based on internal audit work undertaken, and completed, prior to emergency measures being implemented as a result of the pandemic.
+These measures have resulted in a significant level of strain being placed on normal procedures and control arrangements.
+The level of impact is also changing as the situation develops.
+It is therefore not possible to quantify the additional risk arising from the current short term measures or the overall impact on the framework of governance, risk management and control. - (c) Assurances given from 'those charged with governance' including: members of the Leadership Team, Statutory Officers (Head of Paid Service, Chief Finance Officer, Monitoring Officer) and Chair of the Authority. - (d) Progress against action we identified last year as part of our Annual Governance Statement - (e) The most recent Local Government and Social Care Ombudsman's statistics - (f) Our planning appeals performance and feedback from inspectors' reports - (g) Any feedback from handling complaints, Freedom of Information and Environmental Information enquiries - (h) Implementation of the action plan arising from achieving the Investors in People standard - (i) Feedback and lessons learnt from legal proceedings - (j) Testing our business continuity arrangements in response to the COVID-19 Emergency - (k) Confirming, in accordance with CIPFA's Code of Practice on Managing the Risk of Fraud and Corruption that the Peak District National Park Authority has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud.